dypsilon/perfception/README.md

 Utilities for website performance measurement and analysis.

+## Project Status

+The project is currently in the prototype mode and might never leave it.
+You are welcome to fork it and play with it but keep in mind that it is not intended for any serious usage in the current stage, except if you know what you are doing.

 ## Installation

 Clone the repository, run `npm install`, and add `cli.js` to the PATH.